- Search The Registry

 - My Account

-The Sisters of The Holy Family Parish, an African American congregation of pontifical status, was founded on this date in 1842 in New Orleans.
+The Sisters of The Holy Family Parish, a Black congregation of pontifical status, was founded on this date in 1842 in New Orleans.

 It was founded by a free woman of African descent, Henriette Delille, some 20 years before the Emancipation Proclamation.
-It was created by Henriette Delille of New Orleans, Juliette Gaudin, born in Cuba of Haitian parents, and Mlle Alcot, a young French woman.
+Others who assisted Delille were Juliette Gaudin, born in Cuba to Haitian parents, and Mlle Alcot, a young French woman.

-In 1909, Holy Family grew to 105 sisters whose congregation was responsible for an academy and many parochial schools, attended by about 1300 pupils.
-It included a haven for black girls, a home for the aged, and industrial schools.
+In 1909, Holy Family grew to 105 sisters whose congregation was responsible for an academy and many parochial schools attended by about 1300 pupils.
+It included a haven for Black girls, a home for the aged, and industrial schools.
 Because of social customs and legislation regarding persons of African descent, the Sisters of the Holy Family were not officially recognized until 1842.
-Josephine Charles, also a free woman of color, joined them the following year.
+Josephine Charles, a free woman of color, joined them the following year.

 The Congregation of the Sisters of the Holy Family has maintained its original ministries of educating youth and caring for the aged, the poor, and the most abject of society.
-The sisters own and operate the oldest continuous Catholic home for the aged in the United States, and operate two independent facilities for low-income senior citizens in New Orleans.
-The sisters are administrators and educators of two pre-school child development centers, one primary free school for the poor, two high schools, and 17 elementary schools in the United States.
-They also have an on-going involvement in the Diocese of Benin City, Nigeria, West Africa and they founded the first vocational school in Belize, Central America, for those students who are unable to attend regular high school classes.
+The sisters own and operate the oldest continuous Catholic home for the aged in the United States and operate two independent facilities for low-income senior citizens in New Orleans.
+The sisters are administrators and educators of two preschool child development centers, one primary free school for the poor, two high schools, and 17 elementary schools in the United States.
+They also have ongoing involvement in the Diocese of Benin City, Nigeria; West Africa founded the first vocational school in Belize, Central America, for those students who can't attend regular high school classes.

-Today it is in the Archdioceses of New Orleans and the Dioceses of Galveston, Little Rock, and Honduras.
-The Sisters of The Holy Family follow the rule of St. Augustin.
+It is in the Archdioceses of New Orleans and the Dioceses of Galveston, Little Rock, and Honduras.
+The Sisters of The Holy Family follow the rule of St. Augustine.